moby/moby/docs/man/docker-run.1.md

 Multiple --volumes-from parameters will bring together multiple data volumes from multiple containers.
-And it's possible to mount the volumes that came from the DATA container in yet another container via the fedora-container1 intermidiery container, allowing to abstract the actual data source from users of that data:
+And it's possible to mount the volumes that came from the DATA container in yet another container via the fedora-container1 intermediary container, allowing to abstract the actual data source from users of that data:

     # docker run --volumes-from=fedora-container1 --name=fedora-container2 -i -t fedora bash